JasonFengGit/Naive-Bayes-Number-Recognition/README.md

 # Naive-Bayes-Number-Recognition
-A [Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) hand-written number classifier implemented in Python using only build-in libraries.
+A [Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier) hand-written number classifier implemented in Python using only built-in libraries.
 (MNIST dataset)

 ## Dataset
 I used MNIST dataset to train the model.